Inventory and gates

 The model

-expected_outcome block — the assertions a healthy session would still
+block — the assertions a healthy session would still satisfy.
+The synthetic monitor

-make.
-The synthetic monitor re-walks those expectations on a cron, the
+re-walks those expectations on a cron; the crawler proposes new actions from

 Five gates